catrionamcintosh/nsga2-hyperparameter-study/README.md

 ### Runtime wrt.
 Population Size and Number of Offspring
 ![Runtime Plot](results/runtime_plot.png)

-Our results, supported by statistical significance measurments, show that 5 is the optimal setting of population size for concrete scene generation.
+The results, supported by statistical significance measurments, show that 5 is the optimal setting of population size for concrete scene generation.
 Number of offspring performed best with values of 3 or 4, however the performance benefits over other settings was limited.
 Overall, population size is more influential than number of offspring on the performance of concrete scene generation.

 ## Technologies Used
 - Python
-- Pymoo (NSGA-II implementation)
 - Statistical testing (Fisher’s exact test, Mann–Whitney U test)

 ## Related Work